entando/entando-docs/vuepress/docs/tutorials/micro-frontends/angular.md

 }
 ```

-Instead of bootstrapping `AppComponent` directly during application launch, [we imperatively booststrap our custom element with the module's `ngDoBootstrap()` method](https://angular.io/guide/entry-components).
+1. In the initial file, `AppComponent` is bootstrapped directly during application launch.
+2. In the updated file, we booststrap our custom element using the [`ngDoBootstrap()` method](https://angular.io/guide/entry-components).

 ::: warning Custom Elements
 - [Must contain a hyphen `-` in the name.](https://stackoverflow.com/questions/22545621/do-custom-elements-require-a-dash-in-their-name):